What is values-based investing?

 A quick guide to values-based investing, its history, and where we see the industry heading

-Sustainable investing’s transition from niche investment strategy to mainstream prevalence has positioned it as the future of the financial industry.
-This rising interest in sustainable investing opens the door for values-based investing, an investment approach that reflects one’s personal values by avoiding or increasing exposure to specific companies, sectors, or business practices.
-Here, we examine the power of sustainable investing to help drive long-term growth, and the potential for values-based investing to provide customized and principles-aligned portfolios.
+Sustainable investing’s transition from niche strategy to mainstream prevalence has secured its future in the financial industry.
+Rising interest in sustainable investing (SI) opens the door for values-based investing (VBI), an investment strategy that reflects one’s personal values by avoiding or increasing exposure to specific companies, sectors, or business practices.
+Here, we examine the power of sustainable investing to help drive long-term growth, and the potential for values-based investing to better align portfolios with principles.

 What is sustainable investing?